 You would have hardly guessed that ‘Joke Singh’, another name by which he is known in the stand-up comedy circuit, was an introvert in school.
 “I was the youngest one in my class and everybody used to bully me a lot.
 Humour was always a defense mechanism against bullying, as I used to give my bullies unbeatable comeback jokes.
 That’s how my sense of humour developed gradually,” reveals Nishant.

 Nishant Tanwar was also a journalist working for a leading media house, way back in 2005 and juggled both journalism and stand-up comedy for three years, before choosing one over the other.
-“My job was not easy- putting in 10-12 hours a day and then going to perform for the shows on the weekend,” shares Tanwar.
-“The comedy scene was gradually growing in India and since I was getting more paid shows, I had to choose anyone, and I chose comedy,” he adds.
+“My job was not easy- putting in 10-12 hours a day and then travelling to perform on weekends,” shares Tanwar.
+“The comedy scene was gradually growing in India and since I was getting more paid shows, I had to choose any one, and I chose comedy,” he adds.

 But when did he know that he had that talent and perseverance to take up comedy as a full-time profession?
 “When I was working with a news network in 2009, a lot of my friends said that since my jokes were good and I excelled at making fun of people and making them laugh about it too, I should try my hand at stand-up too.
 It was my friends who made me realize that I was good at it.
 I never thought that I will be a stand-up comedian someday,” Nishant recalls.

 But the stand-up comedy scene has only improved with time.
-We asked how he feels about the increasing number of stand-up comedian that crops up in different cities almost every month.
+We asked how he feels about the increasing number of stand-up comediand that has cropped up in different cities over the years.

 “Comedy is like any other art form,” believes Nishant, “which gives you the freedom to express yourself the way you want it.”
 “Different people do stand-up comedy in different ways- a lot depends on what the person wants to say on that particular day,” he adds.
-“For me, observing is a part of my job and even if I am not performing, my brain never stops to work.
-Even if you wake me up in the middle of the night and put me on stage- I will perform,” Nishant tells us, adding that he personally follows American comedian Dave Chappelle.
+“For me, observing is a part of my job and even if I am not performing, my brain never stops working.
+If you wake me up in the middle of the night and put me on stage, I wouldn't hesitate to perform,” Nishant tells us, adding that he personally follows American comedian Dave Chappelle.